MercuryWorkshop/sh1mmer/README.md

 ## What is SH1MMER?

 **SH1MMER** is an exploit found in the ChromeOS shim kernel that utilitzes modified RMA factory shims to gain code execution at recovery.<br>
-For more info on how it works, check out the blog post/writeup [here](https://blog.coolelectronics.me/breaking-cros-2/)
+For more info, check out the blog post/writeup [here](https://blog.coolelectronics.me/breaking-cros-2/)

 #### How does it work?